chaitanyakasaraneni/community-based-recommendations/README.md

 # Community-based Product Recommender System

 ### Introduction
-This repository contains sample code for community-based product recommender system
+This repository contains sample code for community-based product recommender system.
+This is a slight implementation of the paper referred below

 ### Datasets Used
 - [Amazon Customer Reviews Dataset](https://s3.amazonaws.com/amazon-reviews-pds/readme.html)